 - The location and design of the proposal.

-- · A vegetation map (if applicable.)
+- A vegetation map (if applicable.)

 - Any areas of conservation significance.

 - The location of any easements.

-- · The location and use of any existing buildings and infrastructure, and
+- The location and use of any existing buildings and infrastructure, and

 - Any other relevant information.

-Copy of Plan No. 788.4 is attached.
+Copies of Plan No. 311.5 and Tree Management Team Respose Memo are attached.